OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial.md

 # Tutorial: Create a PowerPoint task pane add-in

-In this tutorial, you'll use Visual Studio Code (VS Code), Visual Studio, or your preferred code editor to create an PowerPoint task pane add-in that:
+In this tutorial, you'll use Visual Studio Code (VS Code), Visual Studio, or your preferred code editor to create a PowerPoint task pane add-in that:

 > [!div class="checklist"]
 >